webmeier/learnjs/outlines/outline5.md

     3. Hands on: build an off-canvas sidebar menu - done
     4. Hands on: build a modal window - done
     5. Hands on: build accordions - done
-    6. Hands on: build tabs
+    6. Hands on: build tabs - done
     7. Hands on: build a carousel
     8. Lessons from the building process
 6. Spicing components with animations